Gluu Server 4.0 is now in public beta. Take a test drive today!

 Gluu Server Community Edition (CE) 3.1.6 Documentation#

 The Gluu Server is a container distribution of free open source software (FOSS) for identity and access management (IAM).
-SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy management.
+SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy decisions.

 - Single sign-on (SSO)